kazyx/wirespider/README.md

 ## Contribution

-Contribution for bugfix, performance improvement, API refinement and extension implementation are wellcome.
+Contribution for bugfix, performance improvement, API refinement and extension implementation are welcome.

 Note that JUnit test code is required for the pull request.